Narcissus and Goldmund: English translations

 The first translation into English (by Geoffrey Dunlop) appeared in 1932 titled Death and the Lover.
-Penguin Modern Classics published this translation in 1971, entitled Narziss and Goldmund, reprinting it in 1971 and twice a year the years 1972, 1973, 1974, 1976 and 1978.
+Penguin Modern Classics published this translation in 1971, entitled Narziss and Goldmund, reprinting it in 1971 and twice a year during the years 1972, 1973, 1974, 1976, and 1978.
 In 1968, a translation by Ursule Molinaro was published as Narcissus and Goldmund.
 In 1994 a new translation by Leila Vennewitz was shortlisted for the Schlegel-Tieck Prize.

 Influences

 The 1974 Kansas song "Journey from Mariabronn" closely follows the plot of the book.

 Film adaptation

 A film adaptation, directed by the Austrian Oscar-winning director Stefan Ruzowitzky and produced by the German division of Columbia Pictures, was released in 2020.